santhosh-george/sage-risk-engine/docs/index.md

 ## Why use SaGe Risk Engine?

 Avoid the expenses with SAS and use the flexible data driven model solution to calculate the RAF.

+## License

+SaGe Risk Engine is licensed under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+See LICENSE.md for more info.